 The Court Sought to Intervene Before the Warrant was Issued

 The 61st District Court in Grand Rapids, Michigan sought a novel solution to the warrant challenge: a “pre-warrant” intervention.
-The Court used Matterhorn warrant prevention to reach people who were about to be issued a failure-to-appear warrant.
+The Court launched Matterhorn in August of 2015.

 Keep People from Arrest

 What the Public Says

 “It was very very helpful and easy to understand and use.
 I probably would have found out of my court date, but much later.

 This saved me so much time."